felvin-search/docs/rfcs/001_snippet_apps.md

 Step 2: Process the `queryToData` functions parallely.
 Step 3: For all the apps which returned data, pass them into "scorer and ranker" Step 4: The "Scorer and Ranker" returns one snippet app.
 Factors which can be used in ranking, popularity of the plugin, query, user preference and bundle size of renderer.
-Step 5: Take the renderer of this snippet app, and pass it back to teh frontend for rendering.
+Step 5: Take the renderer of this snippet app, and pass it back to the frontend for rendering.

 Steps 2 to 4 happens on the server.
 If the app returns no data, then it means it has nothing to render.